 The Australian government extended full backing to this milestone Palau Solar Battery Project.
-Foreign Minister Marise Payne visited Palau in December 2021 to formally announce funding support of US$22 million through the Australian Infrastructure Financing Facility for the Pacific program of the Department of Foreign Affairs and Trade (DFAT).
+Foreign Ministers Marise Payne and Penny Wong visited Palau in 2021 and 2022 to formally announce funding support of US$22 million through the Australian Infrastructure Financing Facility for the Pacific program of the Department of Foreign Affairs and Trade (DFAT).

 SPPP tapped Juwi Renewable Energies as its turn-key Engineering, Procurement, and Construction (EPC) Contractor.
 Hailing from Germany, Juwi has built many utility-scale hybrid solar projects, including the DeGrussa and Agnew solar farms in Australia.
 With rising cost of solar components, SPPP signed Early Works Agreements to lock in pricing for the First Solar PV Modules, SAFT battery system, and SMA inverters.
 The EPC contract was finalized in March 2022 and Notice to Proceed issued a month later.